xzdene01/SFC/README.md

 This script will:

-- *install miniconda* locally insode project root directory (this directory)
+- *install miniconda* locally inside project root directory
 - *create environment* from environment.yaml file
 - *activate environment* that was just created

 ### Manual with conda environmet

-If you already have conda/miniconda installed just run this command:
+If you already have conda installed just run this command:

 ```bash
 conda env create --file environment.yaml --name sfc